 The psychology of negotiating deals on FBA inventory

 So get into that sales mindset, get into that warrior mindset.
 Look in the mirror and say, “Hey, I am on a divine mission, right?
 I have been given this righteous mission from the gods to just profit at all costs, and just steamroll over this retail store and take all their clearance, and just ball hard.”
-And, you know, with God on our side who could be against us, come on.
+And, you know, with God on our side who could be against us?

 The job that taught him to negotiate like a master

-Peter: I love what you said about anchoring them and like framing things in terms of like asking the right questions.
+Peter: I love what you said about anchoring them and like framing things in terms of asking the right questions.
 It’s like, “how far are you willing to come down?”
 You’ve already established they’re willing to come down.
 That’s not negotiable.
 It’s embedded in the question that they’re willing to come down.

 Danny: I cut my teeth in sales working in nonprofits.
-I used to run teams of canvassers which when you go to like large cities, and some guy with a clipboard, jumps out from an alley and asks you want to give money to starving kids in Africa.
+I used to run teams of canvassers which when you go to large cities, and some guy with a clipboard, jumps out from an alley and asks you want to give money to starving kids in Africa.
 I was the ayatollah of those people.
 I would always tell people, “Hey, do you have two minutes?”
 And that’s the thing, it should never take longer than two minutes, two minutes is a stretch.

 Danny: Oh, definitely.